Bugaboo Fire: Georgia

-By May 9, the main fire had consumed over 116,000 acres (469 km^{2}), mainly south of Waycross, east of Fargo and west of Folkston in the Okefenokee National Wildlife Refuge.
+By May 9, the main fire had consumed over 116000 acre, mainly south of Waycross, east of Fargo, and west of Folkston in the Okefenokee National Wildlife Refuge.
 Many cities were threatened, but were never under siege.
 Subtropical Storm Andrea—which some had hoped might bring relief—apparently exacerbated the situation, as it drove strong winds into the fire but brought very little rain.
 These winds may have been the reason that the fire then blew across the border into northeast Florida.